abritom93/ms-price-core/README.md

 # ms-price-core
-Microservice that allow query for price a product
+Service that allows to get price of a product